Santoshsohani/MicroServices/mircoservices.md

 Hence, The realization current monolith architecture is fragile and too risky to add new features or change the existing one and slow risky deployment.

+Step-by-Step Breakdown
+🧩 Step 1: Modularize the Monolith

+They began by breaking the monolith into modules/domains, like:

+    User Management

+    Movie Catalog

+    Streaming Engine

+    Recommendations

+    Billing

+    Reviews
+    Each module would eventually become a microservice.

+☁️ Step 2: Move to the Cloud (AWS)

+They started moving services from their data center to AWS.

+    No more hardware management.

+    Easy to scale up/down.

+    More reliable.

+This allowed them to build and deploy services independently.
+🧱 Step 3: Build Individual Microservices

+They built hundreds of microservices, each doing one thing:
+Service	Responsibility
+Auth Service	Login, Tokens, Session
+Catalog Service	Movie metadata
+Recommendation Service	Personalized suggestions Billing Service	Subscription management
+Streaming Service	Video delivery logic

+Each service had:

+    Its own team

+    Its own codebase

+    Its own deployment pipeline

+🔗 Step 4: Communication via APIs

+    Services communicated via REST APIs (and later gRPC).

+    Used asynchronous messaging (via queues) where needed.

+🧠 Step 5: Smart Tools for Resilience

+Netflix built internal tools to manage microservices:
+Tool	Purpose
+Eureka	Service Discovery – which services are alive Hystrix	Circuit Breaker – prevents cascading failures Zuul	API Gateway – routes requests to correct service Ribbon	Client-side load balancing
+Archaius	Dynamic configuration management
+📊 Step 6: Observability & Monitoring

+They implemented advanced logging, monitoring, and alerting.

+    Used tools like Graphite, Atlas, Spinnaker.

+    Collected metrics from every service.

+    Built dashboards to monitor health and performance.

+⚙️ Step 7: CI/CD Automation

+They created Spinnaker, their own Continuous Delivery tool to:

+    Deploy changes to individual services.

+    Roll back instantly if something fails.

+    Run tests automatically.